What is a Video EEG?

-Staff will show your child how the test is done, and you may stay with your child during the preparation process.
-If your child has a hard time staying still while the electrodes are placed on their head, we may ask for your help or we may use a papoose to help keep them still.
-We cannot use medicine to help calm your child during this time because it may alter the results of the test.
+Staff will show your child how the test is done, and you may stay with your child the whole time.
+Some children have a hard time laying still while the electrodes are placed.
+If this is true for your child, we may ask for your help.
+We may also need to use a papoose to help your child lay still only while the electrodes are placed.
+We cannot use medicine to help calm your child during this time because that may alter the results of the test.

 After the electrodes are in place, your child will be awake and may move freely around the room.
 Because of the video portion of the test, your child may not leave the room.
 They may eat and do other activities in their room.

 If seizure medications are held, your child may need to have an IV placed.
-This is so we can give seizure medications quickly for a prolonged seizure or clusters of seizure.
+This is so we can give seizure medications quickly for a prolonged seizure or seizure clusters.

 After the Test